llmrisks/llmrisks.github.io/src/content/post/week11.md

   <td colspan=1 align="center"><b></b></td>
 </table>

-The class then split into three groups and engaged in a discussion of the following questions:
+The class then split into three groups to discuss the following questions:

 - Is watermarking unfair to us, especially in academic settings?
 - Who should have access to the detection tool?
 Should it be available to everyone?